A Monster's Expedition: Reception

-A Monster's Expedition received "universal acclaim" on Nintendo Switch, according to review aggregator Metacritic.
+A Monster's Expedition received "universal acclaim" on Nintendo Switch, according to review aggregation website Metacritic.
 100% of critics recommended the game according to OpenCritic.

 Reviewers complimented the puzzle design.
 Push Squares Stephen Tailby called them simple and elegant.
 Joel Dewitte of Nintendo World Report described the puzzles as "airtight", and enjoyed that the small puzzles led to many small victories for the players.
 The undo and reset buttons were specifically highlighted by Chris Tapsell of Eurogamer as removing pressure from the puzzle-solving process and freeing the player to experiment.
 Writing for Vandal, Manu Delgado criticized the limited solutions to puzzles despite the game's presentation as open world.

 The progression of the game drew mixed responses from reviewers.
 Edge found the game's introduction of its mechanics subtle, teaching the player to use advanced techniques without them realizing it.
 PC Gamers Phil Savage opined that A Monster's Expeditions biggest strength was making players feel they had discovered mechanics themselves.
 Others found the puzzles' nonlinearity a major strength: Nadia Oxford of USgamer described the game as "free and open", and multiple critics cited its branching paths as helping to avoid player frustration by allowing them to solve different puzzles when stuck.
 Conversely, Angharad Yeo of Good Game: Spawn Point felt this contributed to a lack of direction, which she found frustrating, and Oxford criticized the game feeling aimless due to its lack of any journal or achievements.
 Some believed the difficulty was arbitrary: Tailby felt there were some puzzles with large spikes in difficulty, Edge commented that players could inadvertently encounter puzzles earlier than they would be prepared to solve them, and Delgado felt that the game did not progress in difficulty, but only became more overwhelming.